Three-Little-Birds/flappy-mcp/README.md

 - **Runtime install:** follow the [Quickstart](#quickstart) `uv pip install "git+https://github.com/Three-Little-Birds/flappy-mcp.git"` step on machines that need the MCP wrapper.
 - **Validate dependencies:** set `FLAPPY_BIN` to the compiled `flappy_cli` path, run `$FLAPPY_BIN --help`, and confirm the simulator launches without interactive prompts.
+- **Runtime expectations:** CLI runs block until completion and may take several minutes for long scenarios; the built-in sinusoidal fallback returns instantly.
+All trajectories are returned as lists of `{t, angle}` samples in SI units so downstream controllers can replay them verbatim.
 - **Keep fixtures in sync:** document any generated trajectories or fixture updates so downstream services can replay them reliably.

 ## Contributing